-This new multivariate approach to analyzing the MSC data table showed that simulated sessions (2 & 4) are separated from non-simulated ones (1 & 3) on the first component (Fig. 2A).
+This new multivariate approach to analyzing the MSC data table showed the session effect (simulated vs. non-simulated sessions) on the first component (Fig. 2A).
 This separation is driven by the within DMN connectivity and several other between-network edges, including edges between DMN and FPN (Fig. 2B).
-A comparison analysis was conducted using DiSTATIS, where data were mapped to a shared template (Gordon, et al., 2016).
-Whereas DiSTATIS also revealed the session effect within DMN (Fig. 2C), between-network effects could not be detected.
+A comparison analysis was conducted using DiSTATIS, where data were mapped to a shared template (Gordon et al., 2016).
+Although DiSTATIS also revealed the session effect within DMN (Fig. 2C), between-network effects could not be detected.

-In conclusion, this technique provides a multivariate approach to analyze functional connectivity with individual parcellation and is particularly useful when the connectivity is extracted from a participant group with diverse brain sizes, functional parcellation or organization schemes.
+In conclusion, this technique provides a multivariate approach to analyze functional connectivity with individual-specific parcellation and is particularly useful for participant group of diverse brain sizes, functional parcellation or organization schemes.

 References